makrai/notes/mnih09-scalable-hier-vsm-hlbl.md

   * deciding to use our own algorithm
   * we restricted our attention to the top-down hierarchical clustering algos
     * scale better than their agglomerative counterparts [7]
-  * (JG McMahon and FJ Smith 1996) produces exactly the kind of binary trees we need, except that its time complexity is cubic in the vocabulary size.
-2 We
+  * McMahon and Smith (1996) produce exactly the kind of binary trees we need, except that its time complexity is cubic in the vocabulary size
-  * distributional clustering algorithm (Pereira Lee 1993)
+  * distributional clustering algorithm (Pereira, Tishby?, and Lee 1993/1994?)
     * difficulties in using contexts of more than one word for clustering
 * bootstrapping procedure: we generate a random binary tree of words, train an HLBL model based on it, and use the distributed representations it learns to represent words when building the word tree
+* balanced tree?
   * trees for hierarchical language models need to be X so that the models Y
     1. well-supported by the data so that models generalize well
     2. reasonably well-balanced so that models are fast to train and test
-  * To explore the trade-off we tried several splitting rules in our tree-building algorithm.
-The rules are based on the observation that
+  * To explore the trade-off we tried several splitting rules in our tree-building algorithm
   * the responsibility of a [GMM] component for a datapoint can be used as a measure of confidence about the assignment of the datapoint
   * Thus, when the responsibilities of both components for a datapoint are close to 0.5, we cannot be sure of the assignment
   * splitting rules we tried
-    1. simplest to produce a BALANCED tree at any cost.
-It sorts the
+    1. simplest to produce a BALANCED tree at any cost
     2. ADAPTIVE splits well-supported by the data even if unbalanced
-       * by assigning the word to the component with the higher responsibility
+      * assigning the word to the component with the higher responsibility
     3. ADAPTIVE(ǫ), an extension of the second rule, modified to
-      * assign a point to both components whenever both responsibilities are within ǫ of 0.5, for some pre-specified ǫ.
-This rule is designed to
+      * assign a point to both components whenever both responsibilities are within ǫ of 0.5, for some pre-specified ǫ

-        produce multiple codes for words that are difficult to cluster.
-We will refer to the algorithms that use these rules as BALANCED, ADAPTIVE, and respectively.
-Finally, as a baseline for comparison with the above algorithms, we will use an algorithm that generates
+      * produce multiple codes for words that are difficult to cluster.
+We will
     4. RANDOM balanced trees.
 It starts with a random permutation of the words

 # 6 Experimental results

 # 7 Discussion and future work

-* the words with the largest numbers of codes (i.e. the word that were replicated the most) were not the words with multiple distinct senses Instead, the algorithm appeared to replicate the words that occurred relatively infrequently and were therefore difficult to cluster
+* the words with the largest numbers of codes (ie the word that were replicated the most) were not the words with multiple distinct senses
+  * Instead the words that occurred relatively infreq => difficult to cluster
   * The “sense multimodality” of context distributions would be better captured by using a small set of feature vectors found by clustering the contexts